feast: The Most Dangerous Battlefront

 The emphasis in this verse is that after the impregnation of God's Holy Spirit (Ephesians 1:13) the real struggle has only begun.
 God has no intention of rapturing us out of the arena or battleground of life.
 We have a lifelong battle against our human nature to grow into the fullness of Christ.

 What these verses tell us is that our liberation from carnality will not come about without a life and death struggle against our human nature.
-God Almighty will supply all the Holy Spirit we need, but WE have to struggle and go into combat.
-We can't be sunshine patriots or conscientious objectors in this battle against our human nature.
+God Almighty will supply all the Holy Spirit we need, but we have to struggle and go into combat.
+We cannot be sunshine patriots or conscientious objectors in this battle against our human nature.
 We should not fear mortal combat with our human nature.